 - What are the Costs of Black Faxes?

 - Is it Legal to Send a Black Fax?

 This can result in a company or organization being shut down and unable to conduct business.

 A black fax is sent by repeatedly sending a completely black page through a fax transmission over and over to another fax machine.

-This will cause excessive use of the victim fax machine’s ink and toner, and in some circumstances may cause it to become overwhelmed and either mechanically or electronically shut down.
+The black fax will cause excessive use of the victim fax machine’s ink and toner, and in some circumstances may cause it to become overwhelmed and either mechanically or electronically shut down.

-At times, a string of pure black pieces of paper are taped together with the intention of constantly feeding the black paper through the fax machine, resulting in an almost endless black fax attack.
+At times, a string of pure black pieces of paper are taped together with the intention of continuously feeding the black paper through the fax machine, resulting in an almost endless black fax attack.

 Documented events of black faxes occurring have happened with:

 - Disgruntled employees taking revenge at former employers

 - People using black faxes in retaliation when they feel they have received spam through fax advertising